geudde/attic-chest/pages/06.season-5/01.meeting-58/04.address-1/docs.md

 With pyro-technic-hydro-static blaze,
 Wit’s rarest gas sustains our constant lamp,
 Secure from Folly’s smoke or Envy’s damp!
-But if too swiftly spreads th’electric fire,
+But if too swiftly spreads th’ electric fire,
 Mild Wisdom comes — like *Congreve’s reservoir.*

 Tho’ no “divine Sestettos” triumph here